National Park Service: Special designations

 Wilderness areas are part of the National Wilderness Preservation System, which consists of federally managed lands that are of a pristine condition, established by the Wilderness Act (Public Law 88-577) in 1964.
 The National Wilderness Preservation System originally created hundreds of wilderness zones within already protected federally administered property, consisting of over 9 million acres (36,000 km2).

 Marine Protected Areas (MPAs) began with Executive Order 13158 in May 2000, when official MPAs were established for the first time.
 The initial listing of U.S. areas was presented in 2010, consisting of areas already set aside under other legislation.
 The NPS has 19 park units designated as MPAs.

 Visitation

-The National Park System received over 327 million recreation visits in 2019.
+The National Park System received over 325 million recreation visits in 2023.
 Park visitation grew 64 percent between 1979 and 2015.
+In 2024, NPS reported a record 331.9 million recreation visits.

-The 10 most-visited units of the National Park System handle over 30 percent of the overall visits.
-The top 10 percent of parks (41) handle 61.9 percent of all visits, leaving the remaining more than 380 units to accommodate 38.1 percent of visits.
+The 10 most-visited units of the National Park System handle around 30 percent of the overall visits.
+The top 10 percent of parks (43) handle over 64 percent of all visits, leaving the remaining more than 380 units to accommodate around 36 percent of visits.
 (Note that only 380 sites recorded visitors during 2021 due to COVID-19-related closures).